ianl-terawe/academy/hpc/throughput/gromacs_linux.md

 ![GROMACS regression tests - summary](https://raw.githubusercontent.com/ianl-terawe/academy/main/hpc/throughput/media/gmx_regression_tests.png "GROMACS regression tests - summary")

 As the tests were passed, installation of the software can proceed.
+The built, tested, and installed version of the GROMACS software is put to use in subsequent sections of this module.